top of page

 This library is intended for use by any teacher, staff member, district or Educational Service District in the United States to aid in their search for the mental health instruction needs of their schools.

-Following the unveiling of the professionally developed site in December of 2023, we are in the midst of fundraising for the launching into Phase III where we will add three other categories of learning: Social Emotional Learning, Substance Misuse and Suicide Prevention.
-Upon completion, it will be the first comprehensive teacher resource for Mental Health Education curricula of its kind.
+Following the unveiling of the professionally developed site in December of 2023, we are now launching Phase III where we will add three other categories of learning: Social Emotional Learning, Substance Misuse and Suicide Prevention.
+Upon completion, it will be the most comprehensive teacher resource for Mental Health Education curricula available.
+This resource is poised to grow from 10 Mental Health Literacy programs, to 200 programs across four categories!
 Learn more about this effort here.

 bottom of page